The best hotels in 2026 global football host cities

 In the southeast of the country, Mérida, the capital of Yucatán, blends fascinating Mayan heritage with colonial architecture and a vibrant cultural scene, offering opportunities to explore.
 The NH Collection Mérida Paseo Montejo, which is part of the Paseo 60 mall, has everything visitors to this fascinating city need for a comfortable and seamless stay.

-With excitement building for the FIFA World Cup 2026, football fans are looking to the Americas as the time draws near.
-Beautiful, vibrant Mexico is of course, so much more than a World Cup destination.
-The warmth of its people, the beauty of its landscapes, the richness of its ancient and colonial heritage, the cuisine, the beaches…the list goes on and on.
-All of which makes it the perfect place to host the vast sea of visitors set to arrive for all the football fun.
-The world cup host cities are primed to accommodate visitors in style at the many well-located hotels, and while football fans may come for the games, no doubt they’ll leave these countries with incredible memories of all that Mexico and United States of America have to offer.
+With excitement continuing to build around the major international football event taking place in 2026, fans from around the world are turning their attention to the Americas as the date draws closer.
+Beautiful and vibrant Mexico is, of course, much more than just a football destination.
+The warmth of its people, the diversity of its landscapes, the richness of its ancient and colonial heritage, its cuisine, and its beaches—the list truly goes on.
+All of this makes Mexico an ideal place to welcome the wave of visitors arriving to enjoy the football celebrations.
+Host cities across the region are ready to accommodate guests in style, with a wide selection of well‑located hotels.
+And while many football fans may arrive for the matches, they will undoubtedly leave with unforgettable memories of everything Mexico and the United States of America have to offer.

 Frequently Asked Questions

-The 2026 FIFA World Cup will be hosted by Canada, Mexico, and the United States, across 16 cities: Toronto, Vancouver, Mexico City, Monterrey, Guadalajara, Atlanta, Boston, Dallas, Houston, Kansas City, Los Angeles, Miami, New York/New Jersey, Philadelphia, San Francisco Bay Area, and Seattle.
+The global football tournament will be hosted by Canada, Mexico, and the United States, across 16 cities: Toronto, Vancouver, Mexico City, Monterrey, Guadalajara, Atlanta, Boston, Dallas, Houston, Kansas City, Los Angeles, Miami, New York/New Jersey, Philadelphia, San Francisco Bay Area, and Seattle.

-The World Cup final will be held at the MetLife Stadium in New York / New Jersey.
+The global football tournament final will be held at the MetLife Stadium in New York / New Jersey.

 No. Host cities do not host the same number of matches.
-FIFA distributes matches unevenly across the 16 host cities based on stadium capacity, infrastructure, location, and the tournament stage assigned.
-Some cities are designated mainly for group stage matches, while others host knockout rounds, such as the Round of 32, quarter finals, semi finals, or the final.
+The tournament organizers distribute matches unevenly across the 16 host cities based on stadium capacity, infrastructure, location, and the stage of the competition assigned.

 The host cities ensure this through multilayered security planning and coordination.
 Local authorities work with national governments and international partners to deploy police, emergency, and medical teams at stadiums, fan zones, transport hubs, and public spaces.
 Crowd flow planning, access controls, ticket checks, surveillance, real time monitoring, and joint task forces are all in place to ensure safety throughout the tournament.